Sector Spotlight: Electronics

 What are Individual Suppliers Doing to Reduce F-GHG Emissions?

-The Supplier Profiles below detail the efforts of large-area flat panel suppliers to reduce their F-GHG emissions in manufacturing across key areas.
+The Supplier Profiles below detail the efforts of large-area flat panel suppliers to reduce their F-GHG emissions in manufacturing facilities that make today’s large-area panels used for products such as TVs and computer monitors.
 The profiles cover mitigation measures and goals, the extent of reduction efforts (whether they include all processes and gases used), the extent to which abatement technologies are installed on newer fabs that manufacture large area panels, and public disclosure efforts.

 In the News!